Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 ------------------------------------

-For Bulk Seaweed you may also contact Lou.
+For Bulk Seaweed you may also contact Lou but Maine Coast can send it directly to you.
 It reduces pain & gives muscular strength for many people.
 A couple of my friends' dogs liked it, too.
 Seniors, Athletes, Back & Pain Issues, Soft tissue & Bone Injuries, all seem to benefit from it.

 If you have iodine or cumadin issues, please check with your doctor.